makanyane/IWTE/documentation/M2_vegetation_db.md

-There are VegSprite editing options *VegSprite to text* and *Text to VegSprite* - you are unlikely to need to use or understand these unless something has gone wrong with the sprite creation process and you need to make adjustments.
+There are Vege_Sprite editing options *VegSprite to text* and *Text to VegSprite* - you are unlikely to need to use or understand these unless something has gone wrong with the sprite creation process and you need to make adjustments.